 If you find yourself struggling with thoughts of using, it might be time to talk with a counselor, sponsor or recovery coach about putting together a relapse prevention plan.
 It's better to be prepared, especially in the early days of recovery.

-As for right now in this moment, try these tips to stay sober.
+As for right now, at this moment, try these tips to stay sober.
 Meditate, pray and find an activity that will keep you busy.
 If there's one thing you won't regret, it's recovery for another day.
 Let the worries of tomorrow come tomorrow.
-Today, just be grateful for recovery.
+Today, just be grateful for your recovery.